donghyunkim39/End-to-End-Self-Driving-with-ViT-Based-Multi-View-Perception-and-Intention-Aware-View-Weighting/README.md

 📌 Overview
 ---
-This repository accompanies the research titled :
+This research accompanies the research titled :

 "End-to-End Self-Driving with ViT-Based Multi-View Perception and Intention-Aware View Weighting" by Dong-Hyun Kim and Yong-Gu Lee